Verified [Verified] denotes information that has been published with confirmation of its owing parties.

 Additionally, there are also exhibits of steam locomotives and city trams that were once in operation, as well as playground equipment, making it a place where both adults and children can have fun.

 The park is home to the Kita-ku Asukayama Museum, Paper Museum, and Shibusawa Memorial Museum (paid admission).

 During the cherry blossom season you can see beautiful lit-up cherry blossoms at night.

 Real, previously-operational steam locomotive and Toden trains are on display.

-There are play equipment where children can play and waterside areas where they can go barefoot.
+There are playground equipment and water play facilities where children can play barefoot.

 - Postal Code

 ※Water play facilities are open from 10:00 to 16:00.
 Please check our website for periods when water play is available and for cleaning days.

 ※Not in Operation: 1st Thursday of every month (morning of the 3rd Thursday in April, as well as all day on the 1st Thursday in July), December 29th-January 3rd, and in case of inclement weather.